coderitual/xna.js/README.md

 # xna.js
 WebGL library strongly inspired by XNA/Monogame framwork

 The library is in the early stage.
-I write it mainly to learn WebGL, and create some cool demos / games.
+I write it mainly to learn WebGL, and create some demos.

 Live demos:
 * 2D Lighting: http://xnajs.com/examples/02/